Hone logo

 Problem Description

-You need to implement a React hook named useNetworkState that returns the current network status of the browser.
-The hook should:
+You need to implement a custom React hook called useNetworkState.
+This hook should:

 Expected Behavior: